 Monthly bills: Understand needs from wants

-Needs: housing, electricity, propane, water, car(s), insurance, gas, phone(s), nutritional food, and medical services…
+Needs: housing, electricity, propane, water, transportation/car(s), insurance, gas, phone(s), nutritional food, and medical services…

 - Think about switching your phone service to something month-to-month

-- If you owe a medical bill, ask if you can combine or make lower payments
+- If you owe medical bills, ask if you can combine them for one payment or make lower payments

 - If you feel you can’t go without cable or internet, try the lowest packages